NoNotNotes/Yuubi/content/CMPA/PALMER Reviewer.md

 ---
 tags:
   - CMPA
-title: PALMER
+title: PALMER Reviewer
 ---
 A summary of **Professional Reviewer Dr./Atty.
 Glenn R. Luansing**'s Nursing Review Guide on **Professional Adjustment**, **Leadership and Management**, **Ethics**, and **Nursing Research**
 >[!CITE]
 >Luansing, G. (2024). *Nursing Review Guide: Professional Adjustment, Leadership and Management, Ethics, and Nursing Research* (1st ed.).
 CentralBooks.
 ISBN:978-621-02-2289-0.

 ___
-# Professional Adjustment and Nursing Practice
+# I: Professional Adjustment and Nursing Practice
 >[!INFO]
 >Most of the following information is based on R.A.
 9173, the **Philippine Nursing Act of 2002** as presented in Atty.
 Luansing's book.